2/20/2025

 Joe Gilliam

-Yeah, that's a good question, Allen.
-You know, we did have another strong quarter, some some way surprisingly strong quarter from our teams internationally delivered broad based growth of 20 percent in the quarter, highlighted a year that we grew north of 20 percent in its entirety.
-Now, as we you reference a couple of things, so I'll give you the puts and takes.
-I think as we move forward in 2025, implied in our guidance is something closer to high single digit growth for that business.
-The slowdown of that relative to what I was describing really comes from a combination of things.
-First, FX headwinds, probably at this point of the earnings calendar.
-That's not a surprise to anyone here, but it's pretty material on a year over year basis as we as we look at the setup for 2025.
-Second is, you know, potential trialing and trying of competitive product launches in Japan and France.
+Yeah, that's a good question, Alan.
+You know, we did have another strong quarter, some ways surprisingly strong quarter from our teams internationally delivered broad-based growth of 28% in the quarter, highlighted a year that we grew more than 20% in its entirety.
+Now, you referenced a couple things, so I'll give you the puts and takes.
+I think as we move forward in 2025, implied in our guidance, is something closer to high single-digit growth for that business.
+The slowdown of that relative to what I was just describing really comes from a combination of things.
+First, FX headwinds.
+Probably at this point of the earnings calendar, that's not a surprise to anyone here, but it's pretty material on a year-over-year basis as we look at the setup for 2025.
+Second is potential trialing and trying of competitive product launches in Japan and France.
 That's also not new.
-We reference that on our last quarterly call.
-And we certainly expect as as in particular Alcon gets their feet underneath them in these markets, that we'll see some impact, if not transit impact on our business there.
-And the last is what you reference, the lapping of the tailwind from the amended French rebate agreement.
-And so when you put all the things together, that lands us on that sort of high single digit expectation for the international glaucoma business.
-There are things that we're waiting on.
+We referenced that on our last quarterly call.
+And we certainly expect, as in particular Alcon gets their feet underneath them in these markets, that we'll see some impact, if not transient impact, on our business there.
+And the last is what you referenced, the lapping of the tailwind from the amended French rebate agreement.
+And so when you put all those things together, that lands us on that sort of high single-digit expectation for the international glaucoma business.
+There are things that you know we're waiting on.
 For example, we've been talking for a little while.
-It's opaque process to us, but getting the MDR approval provides an infinite in Europe in particular is a big growth driver that we've not currently baked into our our forecast.
-We really can't until we've received that given given again the nature of the regulatory process now works in Europe.
+It's opaque process to us, but getting the MDR approval for Einstein Infinite in Europe in particular, is a big growth driver that we've not currently baked into our forecast.
+We really can't until we've received that, given, again, the nature of the way the regulatory process now works in Europe.
 But that has a broader implication to many of the markets around the world for that product and reimbursement associated with it.
-So that probably being the single biggest one, I would say could drive upside to to the guides that we just provided.
+So that probably being the single biggest one I would say could drive upside to the guidance that we just provided.

 speaker